StaR-KVQA: Structured Reasoning Traces for Implicit-Knowledge Visual Question Answering: Introduction

 \section{Introduction}

-Knowledge-based Visual Question Answering (KVQA) targets real-world scenarios where users ask questions about images that require external knowledge to answer correctly, and thus sits at the intersection of computer vision, natural language processing, and knowledge reasoning \citep{Wang2016FVQAFV, Marino2019OKVQAAV, Schwenk2022AOKVQAAB}.
-Unlike conventional VQA that often learns a direct mapping from image features to textual answers, KVQA additionally requires \emph{grounding entities in the image} and \emph{connecting them with factual knowledge}.
-For example, answering \emph{``Which breed of dog is this?''} involves recognizing visual attributes (e.g., color, size) and associating them with prior knowledge about dog breeds.
-The challenge is not only perceiving pixels and text but also organizing knowledge in a way that improves answer quality under practical constraints.
+Knowledge-based Visual Question Answering (KVQA) targets real-world scenarios where users ask questions about images that require factual knowledge beyond what is explicitly visible, and thus sits at the intersection of computer vision, natural language processing, and knowledge reasoning \citep{Wang2016FVQAFV, Marino2019OKVQAAV, Schwenk2022AOKVQAAB}.
+Unlike conventional VQA that often learns a direct mapping from image features to textual answers, KVQA additionally requires \emph{grounding entities in the image} and \emph{linking them to relevant knowledge}.
+For example, answering \emph{``Which breed of dog is this?''} involves recognizing visual cues (e.g., color, size) and associating them with prior knowledge about dog breeds.
+In practical deployments, however, KVQA systems are often constrained by privacy/compliance, latency/cost, and reliability requirements, which can limit heavy external-retrieval pipelines and motivate more self-contained solutions.
+The challenge is therefore not only perceiving pixels and text, but also \emph{organizing and using knowledge} in a way that improves answer quality under these constraints.

 Early KVQA systems often rely on explicit knowledge graphs (KGs) or retrieval modules \citep{Chen2024KnowledgeGM}.
-While effective, these pipelines have three well-known drawbacks: (i) external knowledge requires costly maintenance and is inherently incomplete, (ii) reasoning is fragmented across retrieval, fusion, and prediction modules, and (iii) errors in recognition or retrieval easily propagate.
-These limitations have motivated \emph{implicit-knowledge KVQA (IK-KVQA)} \citep{yang2022empirical}, where the task remains knowledge-based but multimodal large language models (MLLMs)\footnote{In the literature, models such as Qwen2.5-VL are also referred to as VLMs.
-We use the term \emph{MLLMs} in this paper for consistency.} directly generate answers without retrieval, as illustrated in Figure~\ref{fig:setting}.
+While effective, such pipelines are not always a good fit for \emph{high-throughput} deployment.
+First, external retrieval can introduce \textbf{privacy/compliance} risks when user images, queries, or extracted entities must be sent to third-party services or stored in external indices.
+Second, retrieval and evidence fusion incur non-trivial \textbf{latency/cost} at scale, and performance can fluctuate with index freshness, domain shift, or infrastructure constraints.
+Third, multi-stage designs reduce \textbf{reliability} and debuggability: errors in recognition or retrieval propagate, and evidence fusion can be brittle, making failures harder to attribute and audit.
+These constraints motivate \emph{implicit-knowledge KVQA (IK-KVQA)} \citep{yang2022empirical}, where the task remains knowledge-based but external sources are disallowed: multimodal large language models (MLLMs)\footnote{In the literature, models such as Qwen2.5-VL are also referred to as VLMs.
+We use the term \emph{MLLMs} in this paper for consistency.} must answer directly from $(I,Q)$ by leveraging \emph{parametric} knowledge, as illustrated in Figure~\ref{fig:setting}.
+Importantly, IK-KVQA is not meant to replace KB/RAG-based KVQA; rather, it captures a practically common regime where the system must be \emph{self-contained}, \emph{cost-effective}, and \emph{auditable}.
+In this stricter setting, the bottleneck shifts from retrieving knowledge to \emph{eliciting, structuring, and validating} the model's internal knowledge so that it supports accurate predictions without relying on opaque shortcuts.

 \stitle{Challenges and Our Approach.} The IK-KVQA setting simplifies system design and removes external dependencies, but also imposes stricter demands: the model must rely solely on its parameters to ground evidence, recall factual knowledge, and reason.
 In practice, MLLMs often behave as \emph{black boxes}---sometimes producing correct answers while intermediate descriptions are \emph{underspecified, weakly grounded, or inconsistent}.
 The absence of explicit, structured supervision on intermediate steps complicates analysis and can affect reliability.
 Concretely, IK-KVQA faces three core challenges: (1) \emph{Lack of explicit supervision}, since models are typically trained only on final answers while reasoning traces remain hidden; (2) \emph{Underspecified intermediate signals}, where predictions may lack consistently aligned stepwise descriptions; and (3) \emph{Potential overfitting}, as conventional fine-tuning can bias toward in-domain patterns with reduced robustness beyond the training distribution.